naver/must3r/README.md

 ```

 ### Checkpoints
 We provide several pre-trained models.
 For these checkpoints, make sure to agree to the license of all the training datasets we used, in addition to [MUSt3R License](LICENSE).
-For more information, check [CHECKPOINTS_NOTICE](CHECKPOINTS_NOTICE).
+For more information, check [NOTICE](NOTICE).

 | Modelname   | Training resolutions | Head | Encoder | Decoder |
 |-------------|----------------------|------|---------|---------|